Who can participate in Cyber Comp?

 Is there a cost to take part?

-Grok Cyber Comp is free to take part in for Australian Students in years 5-12.
+Grok Cyber Comp is free to take part in for Australian Students.
+For international students, entry is included in Grok Access, you can purchase access for your students from your Teacher Dashboard.

 Are there prizes?